 Culture Strategy at the UNESCO Office in Harare

-In pursuing this goal, activities are aimed at highlighting the role of heritage in achieving sustainable development and social cohesion and intercultural cooperation.
-In this regards efforts are focused on the protection, safeguarding and promotion of heritage in all its forms - tangible and cultural, cultural and natural, movable and immovable as well as stimulating all the aspects of cultural and creative industries.
+In pursuing this goal, activities are aimed at highlighting the role of heritage in achieving sustainable development and social cohesion as well as intercultural cooperation.
+Therefore, efforts are focused on the identification, protection, safeguarding and promotion of heritage in all its forms - tangible and intangible, cultural and natural, movable and immovable as well as stimulating all the aspects of cultural and creative industries.

 UNESCO ROSA Culture programme’s strategy aims at working with our partner-countries in: